Ericsson/c3-ios-sdk/Documentation/README.md

 ...

 @objc func onStateChange(_ stateNumber: NSNumber) {
-    let state = C3ClientConnectionState(rawValue: stateNumber.intValue)!
+    let state = ClientConnectionState(rawValue: stateNumber.intValue)!
     print("New client state: \(state.name)")
 }
 ```

 ## Users
-Users are represented by instances of the `C3User` class, which have an `id`, `name`, and `avatar`.
+Users are represented by instances of the `User` class, which have an `id`, `name`, and `avatar`.
 There is also presence information available via `presence`, `lastActive`, and `statusMessage`.
 All of these properties have matching events that are emitted whenever a property is changed, except for id.

 Users are identified by an id with the format `@<localId>:<serverName>`.
 The `localId` uniquely identifies the user on the server where the user is registered, while the `serverName` typically is the hostname of the server, e.g. `@foo:example.com`.
 When creating and authenticating users, the value of the `localId` will depend on what authentication method is used.
-As an example, users registered with `C3Auth.register()` will get a `localId` that is equal to the `username` that is used.
+As an example, users registered with `Auth.register()` will get a `localId` that is equal to the `username` that is used.

 The client's own user is accessible via `client.user`, although modifications to the user are done via the client, e.g. with `client.setName()`.
 It is also safe to compare users directly with `===`, as there is only a single instance for each user per client.
 Note that this is limited to users from the same client.